spaceship-prompt/spaceship-prompt/docs/sections/elixir.md

 # Elixir `elixir`

+!!! important "This section is rendered asynchronously by default"

 !!! info
     [**Elixir**](https://elixir-lang.org) is a dynamic, functional language for building scalable and maintainable applications.

 The `elixir` section displays the version of the Elixir.
-This section is rendered asynchronously by default.

 This section is displayed only when the current directory: